lenderpanel

 Recently asked questions about conveyancing in Rye

-My relative recommended that if I am purchasing in Rye I should carry out a Neighbourhood, Planning and Local Amenity Search.
+My friend recommended that where I am purchasing in Rye I should carry out a Neighbourhood, Planning and Local Amenity Search.
 What does it cover?

-This is a search is sometimes included in the estimate for your Rye conveyancing searches.
+A search of this type is sometimes included in the estimate for your Rye conveyancing searches.
 It is a large report of about 40 pages, listing and detailing important information about Rye around the property and the people living there.
-It includes an Aerial Photograph, Planning Applications, Land Use, Mobile Phone Masts, Rights of Way, the local Housing Market, Council Tax Banding, the demographics of People living in the area, the dominant type of Housing, the Average House Prices, Crime details, Local Education with maps and statistics, Local Amenities and other useful information about Rye.
+It incorporates an Aerial Photograph, Planning Applications, Land Use, Mobile Phone Masts, Rights of Way, the Rye Housing Market, Council Tax Banding, the type of People living in the area, the dominant type of Housing, the Average Property Price, Crime details, Rye Education with maps and statistics, Local Amenities and other useful data regarding Rye.

 Last updated